-7pace Timetracker is an extension that allows software teams to manage their time directly in Microsoft® Team Foundation Server (TFS) and Visual Studio® Team Services (VSTS) without ever having to leave their environment.
-7pace Timetracker extends the capabilities of Team Foundation Server beyond the management of work items (WORK), source control (CODE), continuous integration (BUILD), and quality assurance (TEST), to include TIME.
+7pace Timetracker is an extension that allows software teams to manage their time directly within Azure DevOps without ever having to leave their environment.
+7pace Timetracker extends the capabilities of DevOps Server and DevOps Services beyond the management of work items (WORK), source control (CODE), continuous integration (BUILD), and quality assurance (TEST), to include TIME.

-Timetracker for VSTS is cloud-based and seamlessly integrates with your Visual Studio Team Services organization, while the on-premise Timetracker for TFS version is fully integrated with Team Foundation Server.
+7pace Timetracker (cloud) is seamlessly integrates with DevOps Services, while 7pace Timetracker (on-prem) is fully integrated with DevOps Server.
 Both versions consist of a web server interface that provides robust options to add, edit, import, export, approve, and manage the time of both individual team members and the whole team.
-Timetracker for VSTS and TFS also offer a downloadable Windows Client that can be installed on your local system, allowing you to select a work item ID and then track time spent on that particular work item via a start/stop watch-style interface.
+An optional downloadable Windows Client can be installed on your local system, allowing you to select a work item and then track time spent on that particular work item via a start/stop watch-style interface.

-In Timetracker 4.0, time tracking moves to the server and a Web Client is available from within the web access of VSTS/TFS that allows you to start tracking right from any work item, without any additional action required.
-You can use multiple desktops, run the Windows Client everywhere or just open the browser; you will see a synced time interface that you can control from wherever you are.
+In 7pace Timetracker 4.0, time tracking moved to the server and a Web Client became available from within the web access of DevOps, allowing you to start tracking right from any work item, without any additional action required.
+You can use multiple desktops, run the Windows Client everywhere or just open your browser; you'll see a synced time interface that you can control from wherever you are.

-Below, we will highlight the various benefits of using Timetracker for both developers and managers.
+Below, we'll highlight the various benefits of using 7pace Timetracker for both developers and managers.

-You can add and edit time from various locations within Team Services and/or the Timetracker extension, including tracking time directly on a work item within the "Work" tab of the TFS web app; utilizing the keyboard-optimized "Timesheet" tab for capturing the work week at a glance; manually entering, editing or submitting weekly time on the simple, visually-appealing "Monthly" tab, or log and track time on-the-fly with the fully-integrated Web Client (only available in Timetracker 4.0) and/or the downloadable Windows Client.
+You can add and edit time from various locations within DevOps and/or 7pace Timetracker, including tracking time directly on a work item within the "Work" tab of the web app; utilizing the keyboard-optimized "Timesheet" tab for capturing the work week at a glance; manually entering, editing or submitting weekly time on the simple, visually-appealing "Monthly" tab, or log and track time on-the-fly with the fully-integrated Web Client (only available in Timetracker 4.0) and/or the optional, downloadable Windows Client.
 Both clients list all work items assigned to the team; you simply select the work item, click start, and the client captures the time you spend working on that item without you having to give it a second thought.
 Both the Windows Client and Web Client work together or on their own to accurately track your time.
-You can also track time on non-TFS work items and can even import time logged in Excel into Timetracker on the "Times Explorer" page.
+You can also track time on work items without an ID and can even import time logged in Excel into 7pace Timetracker on the "Times Explorer" page.